slawinski/slawinski-dev/blog/old-man’s-guide-to-rebranding.md

 In the end, there are no magic beans, and you still will have to learn — a lot.
 To become a rockstar developer, you will have to acquire a sort of student mentality because you will have to learn until you basically retire.
 And don’t jump instantly into that new and trending framework everyone is talking about.
 Wait a while until the technology matures.
 You don’t want to waste your time on stuff which will not stay around for long, do you?
 Remember - cutting edge is not the place you want to be.

+If you can't wait any longer and want to start learning NOW then I got good news for you - I put together a couple of links that can help you.
+You can find them in this blog post: [Resources for beginner developers](https://slawinski.dev/blog/resources-for-beginner-web-developers/).

 ## Expectations vs. Reality

 Ok, now that you’ve read most of the books and watched some of the tutorials you might think the time has come to take a look at the job market and start applying.
 And you're right, so do it.
 Did you do it?
 Ok, now take a look at the chart below.